Collagen, hair loss & thin hair

 - Hyperthyroidism (too much thyroid hormones are produced)

-- Hypopituitarism (the secretion of one or more pituitary hormones is deficient)
+- Hypopituitarism (secretion of one or more pituitary hormones is deficient)

 - Hashimoto's disease (also called Hashimoto's thyroiditis and chronic lymphocytic thyroiditis)